Wallace becomes 1st Black driver to lead lap at Daytona 500

 Wallace got caught up in a fiery, chaotic last lap and finished 17th in a race won by Michael McDowell.

+“Bum end.
+I bailed out down the back saw the wreck happening and got run over from behind.
+Should’ve bailed sooner,” Wallace tweeted.
+“Fast car, can’t have loose wheels.
+Onto the right turns.”

-Wallace was forced to pit with 22 laps left in the race because he felt a vibration in the Toyota.
+Wallace was forced to pit with 22 laps left in the race because he felt a vibration because of the loose wheel in the Toyota.
 He fell a lap down and pushed Hamlin to give his boss and Toyota teammate a nudge toward his run at a record third straight Daytona 500 championship.

 Hamlin finished fifth.